component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 ### Task

 Create a components that renders a link.
+Link should be rendered using base text style.
 Link should have a hover state with a different color.

 **Hint:** Use `&` to refer to a component class name.